-Reliability of 3D Navier-Stokes Flow solver

-It is very important to estimate the reliability of the 3D flow solver used in this turbine endwall optimization in advance.
+Reliability of 3D Navier-Stokes Flow Solver.
+It is very important to estimate the reliability of the 3D flow solver used in this turbine end wall optimization in advance.
 So far, the flow solver has been successfully used for compressor and turbine blades.
-For example, the 3D flow solver with a low Reynolds k- ε turbulence model proposed by Chien [23] has been successfully applied to the compressor blade of NASA Rotor67 and 37 [19].
+For example, the 3D flow solver with a low Reynolds k- $\varepsilon$ turbulence model proposed by Chien [22] has been successfully applied to the compressor blade of NASA Rotor67 and 37 [18].

-A 2D version of the flow solver with the same turbulence model has also been applied successfully to a transonic turbine cascade [24].
-In this research and our previous work [1], the Wilcox's k- ω model [20] has been used for the 3D transonic turbine blade for an easier determination of the length from the wall.
+A 2D version of the flow solver with the same turbulence model has also been applied successfully to a transonic turbine cascade [23].
+In this research and in our previous work [24], the Wilcox's $k-\omega$ model [19] has been used for the 3D transonic turbine blade for an easier determination of the length from the wall.
 However, a precise validation with the new model has not been done yet.
 The reason is that it is very expensive and time consuming to prepare the validation data for the 3D transonic annular turbine cascade.
 Therefore, we estimate the reliability as far as possible based on data obtained from a transonic turbine stage rig shown in Fig. 5.
-We should note that the following data was not measured for the purpose of validation and that errors are inherent.
+We should note that the following data were not measured for the purpose of validation and that errors are inherent.